AngusMaiden/AngusMaiden/README.md

-Here's the full draft of your `README.md` file:

----

 # 👋 Welcome to My GitHub

 Hi, I'm Angus Maiden – a **Technical Lead, Data Scientist and Software Engineer** with a Master's degree in **Applied Artificial Intelligence** and a track record of leading innovative projects in AI, data science, and full-stack development. 🚀